-The Academy works closely with its partner schools and the Head teachers meet regularly through the local Braunton Learning Community forum to share ideas, good practice and discuss issues.
-The Academy works cooperatively with other Local and National Secondary Schools to broaden and further develop the learning opportunities for both staff and students, alike: the Academy has joined the Dartmoor Teaching Schools Alliance to further supplement and enhance the work already undertaken with the North Devon Teaching Schools Alliance and PiXL.
+The Academy continues to work closely with its partner Primary Schools and, since the formation of the Braunton Learning Cooperative Trust, this partnership has further strengthened to improve the Teaching and Learning agendas across the six schools.
+The Head teachers meet regularly to share ideas, good practice and discuss common issues.
+The Academy also works cooperatively with other Local and National Secondary Schools to broaden and further develop the learning opportunities for both staff and students, alike: the Academy remains members of the Dartmoor Teaching Schools Alliance, NORDAB, the North Devon Teaching Schools Alliance and PiXL.